Dual Enrollment

 The St. Bernard Parish School Board seeks to provide all of its students and employees equal opportunities without regard to race, color, national origin, age, disabilities, veteran status, or gender.
 The Board further seeks to provide a safe learning and work environment acknowledging the worth and dignity of each individual.
 To that end, the Board expressly prohibits discrimination of any kind and/or sexual harassment.

-All Dual Enrollment questions and concerns should be directed to Mrs. Aleen LeBoeuf and/or Mr. Eric Durr
+All Dual Enrollment questions and concerns should be directed to Mrs. Aleen LeBoeuf and/or Mr. Eric Durr.

 Please email aleboeuf@sbpsb.org and/or eric.durr@sbpsb.org